- Dtella Source

 - The ‘hub’ that allows you to connect to other users on campus.
 This application is invisible and runs silently in the background of your computer.
 Alone, this will do nothing.

 - The application that utilizes the hub in order to share and download to other campus users.
 When this is closed nothing can be downloaded or shared.
-You likely want the 64Bit unless you have a truly ancient machine.

 On Linux, we have you run the source code directly using Python.
 But to do so, you’ll have to do a few things first: